 Male strippers are more likely to be outfitted as construction workers, firefighters, police officers, cowboys.
 No guys vacuuming.

 We haven’t gotten to the point where we associate hot men with hot housework.
 The symbolic bond hasn’t been created in our minds yet.

 Are women sentenced to an unequal second shift of housework just to get great sex?
 As men increasingly take on that task, our collective brains will rewire to stop associating housework with women.

 In the meantime, maybe men could vacuum in the morning and show off their sexy bods just before bed.
 Or hire a housekeeper.

 That could lead to happier marriages and more sex.

-Posted on April 21, 2014, in feminism, psychology, relationships, sex, sexism, women and tagged equality, feminism, marriage, psychology, relationships, sex, sexism, women.
+Posted on April 21, 2014, in feminism, psychology, relationships, sex and sexuality, sexism, women and tagged equality, feminism, marriage, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
 72 Comments.